influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withParameters(parameters)
 ```

-Parameters are a list of parameters passed as inputs
+"Parameters are a list of parameters passed as inputs"

 ### fn spec.templateDefaults.inputs.withParametersMixin